-- CBS, Land Registry, Dutch Housing Market Quarterly Rabobank and Economic Update Rabobank, unless stated otherwise - RaboResearch: "Bottom of housing market expected to be reached this year due to rapid improvement in affordability", 20 March 2023
+- CBS, Land Registry, Dutch Housing Market Quarterly Rabobank and Economic Update Rabobank, unless stated otherwise - RaboResearch: "House prices forecasted to drop 33,000 euros from peak, but expected to stabilize in 2024", 5 July 2023

 - In Europe, the mortgage payment arrears have been declining over the last couple of years.
-The Netherlands ranks amongst the countries with the lowest levels of arrears in Europe since 2014 - There is a trend of declining public auctions since 2012 that continued into the year 2022 and in the first two months of 2023.
+The Netherlands ranks amongst the countries with the lowest levels of arrears in Europe since 2014 - There is a trend of declining public auctions since 2012 that continued into the year 2022 and in the first half year of 2023.
 This decline shows both an improvement of payment behavior and a sign that banks supervise home-owners who have fallen in arrears more closely - As shown in the graph below, the Netherlands continues to perform well in terms of forced sales and the level of payment arrears compared to other European countries.
 Historically the Netherlands show low and stable proportions of payment arrears